OlayeniOladipo/CS279r-Tier1-Programming-HW2-Olayeni-Oladipo/README.md

 1) Clone or download this repo, saving the files to a directory
 2) Open terminal and CD into the directory of the downloaded files.
-3) Open up terminal and enter:
+3) Open up terminal and enter what's below (Select which Chrome device in the terminal if prompted to):
 >  flutter run <br />
-(Select which Chrome device in the terminal if prompted to)
 4) Your Chrome browswer will automatically open up a link of form localhost:#####/

 On the link, play around with the following features: <br />